minh22112004-coder/pack-a-mal/README.md

-# PackAMal: a dynamic malware analysis framwork for open-source packages
+# Pack-A-Mal: a dynamic malware analysis framwork for open-source packages

 ## Overview